syncthing/syncthing-android/README.md

 - Android 8+ support is on it's way.
 - Many bug fixes, enhancements and more frequent releases.

 A wrapper of [Syncthing](https://github.com/syncthing/syncthing) for Android.
-Head to the "releases" section for builds.
+Head to the "releases" section or F-Droid for builds.
 Please open an issue under this fork if you need help.
 Important: Please don't file bugs at the upstream repository "syncthing-android" if you are using this fork.

 <img src="app/src/main/play/en-GB/listing/phoneScreenshots/screenshot_phone_12.png" alt="screenshot 1" width="200" /> <img src="app/src/main/play/en-GB/listing/phoneScreenshots/screenshot_phone_11.png" alt="screenshot 2" width="200" /> <img src="app/src/main/play/en-GB/listing/phoneScreenshots/screenshot_phone_09.png" alt="screenshot 3" width="200" />

+# Goal of the forked version
+- Develop and try out enhancements together
+- Release the wrapper more frequently to identify and fix bugs together caused by changes in the syncthing submodule.
+- Make enhancements configurable in the settings UI, e.g. users should be able to turn them on and off
+- Let's get ready for newer Android versions that put limits on background syncing tools.
+We need your bug reports as detailed as possible.

 # Translations